mjpclab/goVirtualHost/README.md

 If port is not specified, use "443" as default.
 If value contains "/" then treat it as a unix socket file.

+## CertKeyPaths [][2]string
+List of TLS certificate file path with each element `[2]string{certPath, keyPath}`.

 ## Certs []tls.Certificate
-TLS Certificates supplied for TLS mode.
+TLS certificates supplied for TLS mode.
 Several helper functions can be used to load from external PEM files:
 ```go
 // load certificate from cert file and key file
 func LoadCertificate(certFile, keyFile string) (cert tls.Certificate, err error)